medcomdk/dk-medcom-carecommunication/docs/assets/documents/Map_between_OIOXML_FHIR.md

-# Map between OIOXML standard XDIS91 and FHIR CareCommunication Messages
+# Mapping between OIOXML standard XDIS91 and FHIR CareCommunication
-This document describes mapping between the OIOXML (<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>) and the FHIR CareCommunication message.
-Not all elements from OIOXML are relevant in FHIR CareCommunication message, which is marked with a ‘NA’.
-The purpose of this document is to help implementers of FHIR CareCommunication message. <br>
+This document describes mapping between the OIOXML (<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>) and the FHIR CareCommunication.
+Not all elements from OIOXML are relevant in FHIR CareCommunication, which is marked with a ‘NA’.
+The purpose of this document is to help implementers of FHIR CareCommunication. <br>
- <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/" target="_blank">Click here to read the Implementation Guide which includes all requirements for the CareCommunication Message</a>
+ <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/" target="_blank">Click here to read the Implementation Guide which includes all requirements for the CareCommunication.</a>

 >Please notice, that the expressions in ‘Actual FHIR path’ are made using the windows app FHIRPath tester.
 In other applications, will the apostrophe (‘…’) might not be used.